No matter your favorite teams or games, you won’t miss a second of the action at some of Orlando’s best places to watch sports.

 Thanks to 61 big-screen TVs, you’ll be immersed in the on-screen action while enjoying innovative American fare and handcrafted cocktails at Main Event Entertainment Orlando, located at Pointe Orlando on I-Drive.
 But, be warned: The venue’s other fun activities might distract you from watching sports, including their signature bowling, a high-ropes adventure course, billiards, and a free-roam, virtual-reality game called V Play.

-Learn more: Virtual Reality in Orlando
+Discover: Virtual Reality in Orlando

 Not only does Topgolf Orlando feature HDTVs in their full-service restaurant and bars, but all of their driving bays — 102 total — are also equipped with televisions.
 That way, you won’t miss a second of the game while enjoying the venue’s addictive golf-game concept, which blends traditional golf with a scoring system that’s reminiscent of darts.
 Topgolf is adjacent to the Orange County Convention Center, just off International Drive.